 In 2022 the world began to edge its way slowly back to in-person events, and so MPIMC made yet another iconic shift, hosting for the first time classes on the secluded grounds of of Potash Hill in southern Vermont, newly purchased by the Marlboro Festival where Marina has had a long and ongoing musical and personal conncetion, and historically dated back to the Marcel mouse masterclasses.

-2024 marks a new chapter for MPIMC in its nomadic history, in Bürglen, Uri, Switzerland- the magical and mythical birthplace of William Tell, and the setting for Zauberklang.
+As of 2024, a new chapter began for MPIMC in its nomadic history, in Bürglen, Uri, Switzerland- the magical and mythical birthplace of William Tell, and the setting for Zauberklang.

 Apart from the MIA (most Improved award) we also implemented the MPIMC and Galway Awards, a collaborative exchange with the Galway Academy in Switzerland.